ClickCease

 Kitchens with Islands

+Take a look at how our clients have transformed their kitchens with islands into stunning culinary spaces.
 The island in most kitchen spaces can be the centrepiece, social hub, and focal point.
 Getting the right balance is key.
 Whether that is size, shape, colour or work surface, you must find the right mixture to turn your kitchen into a dream-defining space.
 It isn’t all about appearances.
 With size and space in mind, practicality is something very often overlooked.
-Are you keen a cook?
+Are you a keen cook?
 Exquisite party hosts?
-Either way, you need your island to not only be visually stunning… it must also have a purpose.
+Either way, you need your island to not only be visually stunning but it must also have a purpose.
 Originally, a kitchen island’s purpose was to be a divider between you and your guests.
-Your cooking space should be an uninterrupted haven for your culinary magic to be explored.
+Your cooking space should be an uninterrupted haven for your culinary magic.
 This means that thinking of you and your family first is key.
-Create a design that suits what space you need, and then you can think of guests afterwards.
+Create a design that suits the space that you need, and then you can think of guests afterwards.

 cream island